-You must register commercial trailers over 750kg and all trailers over 3,500kg before towing them through some mainland European countries.
+You must register commercial trailers over 750kg gross weight and all trailers over 3,500kg gross weight before towing them through some European countries.

 Trailers that have to be registered

 - commercial trailers over 750kg gross weight

 This means that these trailers making international journeys will need to:

 - display their own registration plate (separate from the vehicle towing them)

 - have a trailer registration certificate that can be shown to a foreign authority on request

 Some EU and EEA countries will also require a separate ‘green card’ as proof of insurance for trailers if there is a no-deal Brexit.

 This does not mean that you need to buy separate insurance for your trailer.

 You must register your trailer to travel in these countries: